selfdriven-foundation/selfdriven-network/README.md

 ### About
 - Supported by the [selfdriven Foundation](https://selfdriven.foundation)

+### Roadmap
+- Prototype Node Design - bring together existing tech/infrastructure.

-> ... a journey to decentralisation.
+> A journey to decentralisation...